A generalization of analytic torsion via differential forms on spaces of metrics: Definitions of multi-zeta functions and multi-torsion

 We have shown that for each $t_2 >0$, $\Tr (-1)^Q Q_2 e^{-\Delta(t_1, t_2)}$ is constant in $t_1$.
 But Theorem \ref{theorem: heat kernel is multi-admissible} gives that $\Tr (-1)^Q Q_2 e^{-\Delta(t_1, t_2)} \to 0$ as $t_1 \to \infty$, so in fact $\Tr (-1)^Q Q_2 e^{-\Delta(t_1, t_2)}$ vanishes for all $t_1, t_2>0$. \end{proof}

 Thus the interesting case (at least under the orientation-preserving assumption) is when both dimensions $n_1$ and $n_2$ are odd.
-The metric independence of analytic torsion, Corollary \ref{coro: n odd, acyclic}, generalizes to the following, which is the main result of this section.
+The metric independence of analytic torsion, Corollary \ref{coro: n odd, acyclic}, generalizes to the following, which is our main theorem.

 \begin{theorem} For $j = 1, 2$, if $n_j$ is odd and if for every $\gamma_j \in \Gamma_j $, $\gamma_j$ is either orientation-preserving or has nondegenerate fixed points as a diffeomorphism of $M_j$, then $MT(h_1, h_2)$ is independent of the metric $h_j$. \end{theorem}